 The target amount for each fiscal year for 100% target achievement is stated in the Management Agreement of the Management Board Member.
 The short term variable remuneration component (annual bonus) is subject to negotiation and if applicable ERGO Group regulations and is depending on the defined responsibilities and tasks of the respective Management Board Member.
 The target achievement range is between 0% and 150%.
-The necessary agreement on targets (corporate goals, individual goals (for managerial levels)) is to be agreed in the beginning of each fiscal year between the Chairman of the Supervisory Board and the Management Board Member.
+The necessary agreement on targets (corporate goals, individual goals) is to be agreed in the beginning (and at the latest by the end of first quarter) of each fiscal year between the Chairman of the Supervisory Board and the Management Board Member.
 Individual goals shall be defended to be measurable by objective criteria within evaluation process.